-You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 4-I. Based on the advice of Sidley Austin LLP, our special tax counsel, and on current market conditions, in determining our reporting responsibilities we intend to treat the notes for U.S. federal income tax purposes as units each comprising: (x) a Put Option written by you that is terminated if an Automatic Call occurs and that, if not terminated, in circumstances where the payment due at maturity is less than \$1,000 (excluding accrued and unpaid interest), requires you to pay us an amount equal to \$1,000 multiplied by the absolute value of the Lesser Performing Index Return and (y) a Deposit of \$1,000 per \$1,000 principal amount note to secure your potential obligation under the Put Option.
+You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 4-I. Based on the advice of Sidley Austin LLP, our special tax counsel, and on current market conditions, in determining our reporting responsibilities we intend to treat the notes for U.S. federal income tax purposes as units each comprising: (x) a Put Option written by you that is terminated if an Automatic Call occurs and that, if not terminated, in circumstances where the payment due at maturity is less than \$1,000 (excluding accrued and unpaid interest), requires you to pay us an amount equal to \$1,000 multiplied by the absolute value of the Lesser Performing Index Return and (y) a Deposit of \$1,000 per \$1,000 principal amount note to secure your potential obligation under the Put Option as more fully described in "Material U.S. Federal Income Tax Consequences - Tax Consequences to U.S. - Notes Treated as Units Each Comprising a Put Option and a Deposit" in the accompanying product supplement.
 By purchasing the notes, you agree (in the absence of an administrative determination or judicial ruling to the contrary) to follow this treatment and the allocation described in the following paragraph.
 However, there are other reasonable treatments that the Internal Revenue Service (the "IRS") or a court may adopt, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
 In addition, in 2007, the Treasury Department and the IRS released a notice requesting comments on the U.S. federal income tax treatment of "prepaid forward contracts" and similar instruments.
-While it is not clear whether the notes would be viewed as similar to the typical prepaid forward contract described in the notes, possibly with retroactive effect.
+While it is not clear whether the notes would be viewed as similar to the typical prepaid forward contract described in the notice, it is possible that any Treasury regulations or other guidance promulgated after consideration of these issues could materially and adversely affect the tax consequences of an investment in the notes, possibly with retroactive effect.
 The notice focuses on a number of issues, the most relevant of which for holders of the notes are the character of income or loss (including whether the Put Premium might be currently included as ordinary income) and the degree, if any, to which income realized by Non-U.S. Holders should be subject to withholding tax.

-In determining our reporting responsibilities, we intend to treat 18.00% of each interest payment as interest on the Deposit and 82.00% of each interest payment as Put Premium.
+In determining our reporting responsibilities, we intend to treat 26.48% of each interest payment as interest on the Deposit and 73.52% of each interest payment as Put Premium.
 Assuming that the treatment of the notes as units each comprising a Put Option and a Deposit is respected, amounts treated as interest on the Deposit will be taxed as ordinary income, while the Put Premium will not be taken into account prior to sale or settlement, including a settlement following an Automatic Call.
-Because the term of the notes is not more than one year, the Deposit will be treated as a short-term obligation for U.S. federal income tax purposes.
-For a more detailed discussion of short-term obligations, you should review the discussion entitled "Material U.S. Federal Income Tax Consequences -Notes Treated as Units Each Comprising of a Put Option and a Deposit -Notes with a Term of Not More than One Year" in the accompanying product supplement.